About Nature Punkz

 A major theme here is doing good work with limited resources: second-hand gear, repaired kit, small home-built tools, and citizen science methods that don’t require expensive equipment.

-I am a maker, I am a reuser, I love taking something and abusing it to do something else, I make no apologies for this.
+I am a maker, I am a re-user, I love taking something and abusing it to do something else, I make no apologies for this.

 At some point this site will contain a trove of reuse, reduce and recycled projects but at the moment it's pretty empty.
-A big part of hacker culture (in the orignal use of the word) is the sharing of resources and tools.
+A big part of hacker culture (in the original use of the word) is the sharing of resources and tools.
 One of the best examples of this in current western societies are the DIY, maker and Open Source communities which are different angles of the same cultural drive in my opinion.
-This site will showcase what other people have done and remix projects to local conditions and availablity and make the transformed project available in an open format.
+This site will showcase what other people have done and remix projects to local conditions and availability and make the transformed project available in an open format.

 Browse DIY